How to self-sign certificates

 - See About securing inter-Splunk communication to learn more about configuring certificate authentication for Splunk to Splunk communications.

-How to get certificates signed by a third-party
+How to obtain certificates signed by a third-party for inter-Splunk communication